-We are developing KIO-201 for patients with persistent corneal epithelial defects (PCED).
-PCED is an orphan disease and as such, we are currently seeking orphan drug designation (ODD).
-KIO-201 is also being evaluated for patients recovering from surgical wounds, such as those undergoing the laser vision correction procedure, photorefractive keratectomy (PRK).
-KIO-201 is a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve and maintain ocular surface integrity.
+We are also open to partnering our KIO-201 asset which is for patients with persistent corneal epithelial defects (PCED), an orphan disease.
+KIO-201 has also been evaluated for patients recovering from surgical wounds, such as those undergoing the laser vision correction procedure, photorefractive keratectomy ("PRK").
+KIO-201 is a modified form of the natural polymer hyaluronic acid ("HA"), designed to protect the ocular surface to permit re-epithelialization of the cornea and improve and maintain ocular surface integrity.
 KIO-201 has unique properties that help hydrate and protect the ocular surface.
-We are currently evaluating KIO-201 in a Phase 2 clinical trial in patients with PCEDs and released top-line data in Q1 2023.
-We expect to release full data in Q2 2023.
-We are in planning stages of a Phase 3b trial for patients recovering from PRK and plan to initiate the study before the end of 2023.
+We completed a Phase 2 clinical trial in patients with PCEDs and released full data in April 2023.